 Only bags supplied by the organization will be transported.
 Poles are not allowed in these bags.
 The contents of the bags will not be verified, no complaint about the contents of the bag at the finish will be accepted.

 The organization ensures the presence of solid and liquid refreshments along the race-route.
 The aid stations supply drinks and food for consuming in situ.
 The organization supplies still water and energizing drink for filling water bottles/hydration packs and personal beakers.
 The competitor must take care when leaving each aid station, that they have enough food and drink to last them to the next aid station.

 Only runners wearing a visible race-bib who have been duly checked have access to the aid stations.

 The Race guide (to be published in July 2020) will have a complete list of aid stations and what they serve.

 A check is carried out at the arrival at an aid station and at certain security posts.
 Unexpected check posts are set-up at posts other than those of aid stations or security posts.
 Their location is not divulged by the organization.

-The courses will be marked with a few thousands fluo flags on the course (every 50-100 meters) along with around 150 arrow signs and a few kilometers of red-and-white stripe tape.
+The courses will be marked with a few thousands fluo flags on the course (every 50-100 meters) along with around 150 arrow signs and a few kilometers of red-and-white stripe tape and also eco-spray pistachio on the rocks and trees.
 For better sighting at night, the way-markers are fitted, in part, with reflective material which attracts the light of your torch.
 In the urban areas, the course will be marked with red-and-white tape along with the arrows sprayed on the asphalt surfaces.